-The Parks and Recreation Commission advises and make recommendations to the Mayor and City Council regarding the development, maintenance, acquisition and renovation of parks, trails and other recreation facilities.
-The volunteers serving on the Parks and Recreation Commission contribute valuable insight into the parks system from a variety of user perspectives and collectively provide a public forum for discussion of parks, recreation and open space issues affecting the City's system.
-The Commission played a major role in development of the 2015-2021 PROS Plan update, reviewing the results of the community input survey, hosting the community open house, reviewing and editing goals and policies, evaluating Level of Service standards, assessing the Demand and Needs Analysis, and establishing the land acquisition and improvement plan.
+The Parks and Recreation Commission advises and makes recommendations to the Mayor and City Council regarding the development, maintenance, acquisition and renovation of parks, trails, and other recreation facilities.
+The volunteers serving on the Parks and Recreation Commission contribute valuable insight into the parks system from a variety of user perspectives and collectively provide a public forum for discussion of parks, recreation, and open space issues.
+The

+Commission played a major role in development of the 2021 PROS Plan update, reviewing the results of the community input survey, reviewing, and editing goals and policies, evaluating level of service standards, assessing the demand and needs analysis, and establishing the land acquisition and improvement plan.